Oak Park Pools Master Plan

 Additionally, the spray pad will be open in early May, weather permitting, prior to the opening of the pool on Memorial Day weekend and will stay open through the end of September after the pool closes on Labor Day weekend, maximizing the community’s use of the facility.
 Currently, there is no spray pad located south of the Eisenhower Expressway in Oak Park, and we are excited to bring this feature to our south Oak Park patrons!

-Other Upgrades: Shade, Roof & ADA Improvements (Part of Grant Application)
+Other Upgrades: Shade, Roof & ADA Improvements

-Please contact Diane Stanke.
+Please contact Jan Arnold.